vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/steeltoe-dynamic-logger.md

 ### Experiment

 Once dynamic logging has been added to your application, try adding new filters and categories to your application’s logging configuration.
-Toggle the various logging levels and tail your appliation’s logs to see the impact.
+Toggle the various logging levels and tail your application's logs to see the impact.
 Understanding the experience your operators will have with dynamic logging available can inform your perspective as you plan out the logging strategy for your application.

 #### Happy coding!